riadabdalla/neat-mahogany-faaf9/content/pages/index.md

       I established Humus to offer a fresh approach to the travel industry:
       Sustainability.

-      With sustainability is at the core of our philosophy, our objective remains to deliver actionable consultancy and training for tourism enterprises, tourism offices, tourism ministries and local projects.
+      With sustainability at the core of our philosophy, our objective remains to deliver actionable consultancy and training for tourism enterprises, tourism offices, tourism ministries and local projects.

       If you're looking to enhance your tourism business and your bottom line,